Martin Engelbrecht’s Kleines Bilder-Cabinet: An Early Polyglot School Book, the Gift of Pamela K. Harer

 Plate 24, Kleines Bilder-Cabinet zu Erlernüng Vier Sprachen .

-The book’s publisher was Martin Engelbrecht (1684-1756), one of the most important engravers working in the Bavarian city of Augsburg, which was a major center for print production during the seventeenth and eighteenth centuries.
-Unfortunately no one took credit for the book’s contents or signed the illustrations.
-Children’s book collectors associate Engelbrecht with the charming engraved dioramas or miniature theaters, that are the forerunners of the nineteenth-century toy theater the produced from the 1730s on.
-The standard reference books on 18th century German-language children’s books don’t offer much evidence that Engelbrecht was a major player in the juvenile book market, so this is a wonderful addition to Cotsen’s Engelbrecht collection, which consists of this illustrated polyglot school book, a small section of the fancy prints, and over twenty examples of the dioramas.
+Martin Engelbrecht (1684-1756) was one of the most important engravers working in the Bavarian city of Augsburg, a major center for print production during the seventeenth and eighteenth centuries.
+He is most famous for his engraved dioramas designed to be displayed as peepshows that are the forerunners of the nineteenth-century toy theater.
+There isn’t much evidence in the standard reference books on 18th century German-language children’s books that he was a major player in the juvenile book market.

 Engelbrecht’s Kleines Bilder-Cabinet is a genuinely rare book, as is so often the case with school books.
 A quick search revealed that it survives in a copy of the forty-seven-leaf 1708 edition in the Berlin Staatsbibliothek and an undated one with ninety leaves in the Koninklijke Bibliotheek in the Hague.
 Cotsen has an uncolored, undated copy of the one hundred leaves of plates in a somewhat later binding.
 Someone else is welcome to solve the little mystery I uncovered about it: another important Augsburg engraver, Johann Andreas Pfeffer, issued a book under the same title in 1734 and 1735 with what look like the same plates, but it has only ninety-six.
 There are copies at the University of Groningen, the Bayerische Staatsbibliothek, the Staats- und Stadtbibliothek Augsburg, and the Getty Research Center in Los Angeles.